DHBW-Experts/documents/README.md

 #### 3.1.8 confirmation of skilltags by other users

 Users can confirm that another user has a certain skill as specified on their profile.

+#### 3.1.9 adding a profile to a contact list

+Users can add profiles of other users to a contact list.
+That way recent contacts can be saved.

 ### 3.2 Usability